NeilsVintageComputers/Kimtron-ABM85-Terminal/README.md

   After it sat untouched for a couple of months I found the 8275 chips for sale on Aliexpress and ordered a few.

-  When the chips arrived I fitted one and was pleasantly supprised that it burst into life! ....
+  When the chips arrived I fitted one and was pleasantly surprised that it burst into life! ....
 Both of my terminals had faulty 8275 CRTC chips!

   One down, one to go.........